bajrangCoder/acode-plugin-acodex/readme.md

 > This plugin requires the [AcodeX-Server](https://github.com/bajrangCoder/AcodeX-server) NodeJS package to be installed and running on [Termux](https://termux.dev).

 > **Note**
-> _For old AcodeX users:_
+> **For old AcodeX users:**
-> Before installing, update your acodeX-server to version `v2.1.0` by running the following command in Termux:<br />
+> Before installing, update your [AcodeX-Server](https://github.com/bajrangCoder/AcodeX-server) to version `v2.1.0` by running the following command in Termux:<br />
 > <pre>npm update -g acodex-server</pre>

-[AcodeX](https://github.com/bajrangCoder/acode-plugin-acodex) is a powerful plugin for the Acode app that enhances your coding productivity by adding terminal support.
-With AcodeX, you can execute terminal commands directly within the Acode app, eliminating the need to switch between apps for coding and terminal access.
+[AcodeX](https://github.com/bajrangCoder/acode-plugin-acodex) is a powerful plugin for [Acode](https://acode.foxdebug.com/) that enhances your coding productivity by adding in-app Termux terminal integration.
+With AcodeX, you can execute terminal commands directly from within the Acode app, eliminating the need to switch between apps for coding and terminal access.

 > **Note**
 > When starting a new terminal, be sure to adjust the terminal panel according to your screen.
 You can drag it to your desired position, and it will automatically adjust the columns and rows according to your screen size.